Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Scalar Radiation

 We can now directly define the outgoing energy flux.
-The simplest procedure that one can use is the same used in \cite{Bianchi:2024rod}, by generalizing their discussion to the eccentric case.
-Let us start from the definition of energy-momentum tensor
+The simplest procedure that one can use is the same as that used in \cite{Bianchi:2024rod}, but here we are generalizing their discussion to the eccentric case.
+Let us start from the definition of the energy-momentum tensor

-where $\psi$ is the time-domain solution~\eqref{scal_field} to the KG equation and the superscript $*$ labels the complex conjugate.
+where $\psi$ is a time domain complex scalar field and the superscript $*$ labels the complex conjugate.
 The energy per unit volume is then defined as

 and we can write

 By expanding the scalar field in the usual basis of spherical harmonics, we find